-It’s hard to measure, but quality of hire defines the value a new employee brings to the company by performing and improving tasks and helping others.
+It’s hard to measure, but the quality of hire defines the value a new employee brings to the company by performing and improving tasks and helping others.
 It is one of the most important metrics if you can get the data.

-The value or performance of an employee generally drops when dissatisfaction kicks in so it’s a good indicator for the effectiveness of your employer brand.
+The value or performance of an employee generally drops when dissatisfaction kicks in so it’s a good indicator of the effectiveness of your employer brand.
 Unhappy employees are less productive and will not stay with you for long.

 Job offer acceptance rate

 Keep track of how many applicants reject your job offers and ask for feedback on why you're not their employer of choice.
 Also, try to find out which company they have chosen instead and note at what stage of the process they dropped out.

 Employees recommending your organisation to their family, friends and network as a great place to work means they like your employer brand.
 Employee referrals are a great source of talent.
 So if you don’t have a referral programme in place it’s probably time to start one.